Hot Pot — the Ultimate Meal to Bring Your Crew Together

 For a simple, yet flavorful broth (6-8 qts)

-• Start with stock of your choosing, we recommend our green crab stock to start (link recipe), but water will do since hotpot broth builds flavor as we cook our ingredients.
+- Start with stock of your choosing, we recommend our green crab stock to start (recipe link), but water will do since hotpot broth builds flavor as we cook our ingredients.
 You can always add a few crabs to the pot for a flavor jump start.
 Cut them in half with kitchen shears to let the fat and flavor out quickly and throw the whole crabs in.

 Note: The tomato, corn, and daikon are optional but highly recommended to add depth and sweetness to the broth.
 You can also easily find prepared hot pot soup bases in Asian markets.